mbsa-tud/tsad_platform/README.md

             "configurable": {
                 "your custom parameter": {
                     "type": "one of 'real', 'integer',  'categorical'",
-                    "value": ["array of possible values for categorical parameters.
-Upper and lower limit for real and integer parameters"], "initialValue": "Default value for parameter, must be within defined 'value' range (see above)" }
+                    "value": ["array of possible values for categorical parameters (can be numeric array or string array).
+Upper and lower limit for real and integer parameters (numeric 2-element array)"], "initialValue": "Default value for parameter, must be within defined 'value' range (see above)" }
             }